 GENERAL - The RV furnace is an LP gas appliance.
-It is either an automatic or Piezo ignition model.
-Both are controlled by a wall thermostat.
+It is an automatic ignition model controlled by a wall thermostat.
 Heat is circulated through a duct system.

 NOTE: It is important to remember that although the furnace's heat source is LP gas, the blower operates on 12-volt electricity.
 DO NOT operate the furnace for prolonged periods unless the converter or automotive alternator is supplying 12-volt power.
 You could run down your RV battery.